ntu-aris/ntu_viral_dataset/sensor_calibration.md

 Sensor intrinsic and extrinsic calibrations are the most critical factors in getting the higher precision results in the process, such as stereo matching, SLAM, multi-sensor fusion.

-We use a 128(diagonal)x96(horizontal)x69(vertical) degree FOV [lens](https://www.lensation.de/pdf/B5M3618C.pdf) for the stereo camera to ease the process of feature tracking over multiple frames.
-And it is [common sense](https://en.wikipedia.org/wiki/Fisheye_lens) that the angle of view of a fisheye lens is usually between 100 and 180 degrees.
-So technically, both the [pinhole camera model](https://en.wikipedia.org/wiki/Pinhole_camera_model) and [fisheye model](https://en.wikipedia.org/wiki/Fisheye_lens) can be used.
+We use a 128(diagonal) x 96(horizontal) x 69(vertical) degree FOV [lens](https://www.lensation.de/pdf/B5M3618C.pdf) for the stereo camera to ease the process of feature tracking over multiple frames.
+By convention, the angle of view of a fisheye lens is expected to be [between 100 and 180 degrees](https://en.wikipedia.org/wiki/Fisheye_lens).
+Technically, either the [pinhole camera model](https://en.wikipedia.org/wiki/Pinhole_camera_model) and [fisheye model](https://en.wikipedia.org/wiki/Fisheye_lens) can be used.
 The different between fisheye and pinhole can be seen from  [Fig. 1](#a-Pinhole-camera-model-b-Fisheye-camera-model_W640)

 <a name="a-Pinhole-camera-model-b-Fisheye-camera-model_W640"></a>